emojicode/emojicode/README.md

 We highly recommend to follow Emojicode’s Twitter account [@Real\_Emojicode][6] to stay up with the latest.

-## 📝 Contribute

-Want to improve something?
-Great!
-First of all, please be nice and helpful.

-If you want to actively help develop the next version of Emojicode, Emojicode 0.6, have a look at [“The 🛣 to Emojicode 0.6”][7].
-We are looking for people like you to help us refine the syntax.

 ## 🔨 Building from source

 If you don’t want to use the prebuilt binaries or want to work on Emojicode, you